partiallyordered/el-logger/README.md

 ### Why?
 Trying to figure out how your request is being handled, but struggling to correlate a number of interleaved asynchronous events?
 Add a request id to the logger context as soon as you receive your request, and watch it get attached to every log line.
-Now, use a structured log viewer and a query string such as:
+Now, use a structured log viewer and a filter such as:
 ```
 .request.id = '1911e087-66a7-4a7c-bce6-be2177ea4977'
 ```